m3lnic/Notes/Roses/Readme.md

+# NOTICE - ROSES 2020 HAS BEEN CANCELLED.
+THIS SERIES OF DOCUMENTS IS NOW OBSOLETE.

 # Roses ...
 The Plannening
 ## Disclaimer
 This document is a planning document.
 It is very much so likely to change as plans become more solid.
 As they do become more solid, we will begin writing a new document / other documents with outlines of what is happening.